Joystream/joystream-landing/README.md

  - Moving the release process forward and on track.
  - Calling and conducting release meetings.
+    - This includes setting an agenda, assigning tasks and assigning the person to be the `Lead` and take `Minutes`.
  - Preparing all administrative pull requests for the release on this repo.

 #### Leads